WP Simple Pay Blog

 2. Payment Landing Pages

-A landing page is a page designed to be landed on first by your visitors (an appropriate name, right?).
+A landing page is a page your visitors land on first (an appropriate name, right?).
 For instance, you might buy ads that link to a landing page where the copy of the ad relates to the copy of the page.
-Your services page could also be landing pages.
+Your services page could also be a landing page.

 Landing pages typically have a single purpose: to convince the visitor to take some kind of action, like contact you, make a donation, subscribe to your email list, or make a purchase.
 Adding a payment form to this page, as opposed to making visitors click on another page, might be a good way to increase conversions.